micmejia/bible-dump/AMPC/2 Chronicles/2 Chr 1.md

-Solomon's horses were brought out of Egypt; the king's merchants received them in droves, [^a]each drove at a price.
+Solomon's horses were brought out of Egypt; the king's merchants received them in droves, each drove at a price.